husnain381a/husnain381a/README.md

 # Hi 👋, I'm Husnain Mazhar

-### Full-Stack Developer
+### Full-Stack Developer | SaaS & AIaaS Architect

-- 👨‍💻 All of my projects are available at **[https://husnainmazhar.site](https://husnainmazhar.site)**
+- 👨‍💻 All of my projects are available at **[https://husnainmazhar.com](https://husnainmazhar.com)**

 ---

 ### 👋 About Me

-I am a Full-Stack Developer and SaaS Architect dedicated to engineering scalable, user-centered digital ecosystems.
+I am a Full-Stack Developer, SaaS & AIaaS Architect dedicated to engineering scalable, user-centered digital ecosystems.
 With over 3 years of experience, I specialize in building multi-tenant applications using modern JavaScript frameworks, robust backend APIs, and distributed database systems.

 My expertise extends into the frontier of AI-as-a-Service (AIaaS), where I bridge the gap between complex software architecture and intelligent automation.
 I actively integrate machine learning models, computer vision, and data processing into production-ready environments to solve high-impact business challenges.
 I thrive on transforming complex technical requirements into clean, high-performance solutions through disciplined engineering and continuous innovation.